-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Test different price points until you find one that’s right for your audience.

-While a paid model might keep your numbers down, you are likely to get a more engaged audience.
+While a paid model might keep your numbers down, you will likely get a more engaged audience.

 Webinar Planning & Preparation